niek1414/HumanStoryteller/.github/ISSUE_TEMPLATE/bug_report.md

 **Story id**
 0
 > In the site editor on the bottom left:
-Story: #0 (After loading you may need to select an event fist)
+Story: #0 (After loading you may need to select an event first)

 > In de mod on the bottom right when selecting the story.